timedomain-tech/open-creator/creator/prompts/creator_agent_prompt.md

 {OPEN_CREATOR_API_DOC}
 ---

-## Valid variables, functions and methods you can use:
+##  Valid variables, functions and methods you can directly use without import them:
 - Functions: `create`, `search`, `save`
 - Methods for `CodeSkill`:
   - `skill.show()`